 To import your signing key(s) into Nimbus, copy the

-validator_keys directory -- the directory that was created for you when you generated your keys -- into
+validator_keys directory -- the directory that was created for you when you generated your keys using the command line app -- into

 nimbus-eth2.
 Then run:

 Note: You can also specify a different path to your

 build/nimbus_beacon_node deposits import \ --data-dir=build/data/shared_prater_0 "<YOUR VALIDATOR KEYS DIRECTORY>"